MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_09_ConfiguringMicrosoftDefenderforCloudEnhancedSecurityFeaturesforServers.md

 lab:
   title: 09 - Configuring Microsoft Defender for Cloud Enhanced Security Features for Servers
   module: Module 03 - Configure and manage threat protection by using Microsoft Defender for Cloud
-  description: As an Azure Security Engineer for a global e-commerce company, you are responsible for securing the company’s cloud infrastructure.
-The organization relies heavily on Azure virtual machines (VMs) and on-premises servers to run critical applications, manage customer data, and process transactions.
-The Chief Information Security Officer (CISO) has identified the need for enhanced security measures to protect these resources against cyber threats, vulnerabilities, and misconfigurations.
-You have been tasked with enabling Microsoft Defender for Servers in Microsoft Defender for Cloud to provide advanced threat protection and security monitoring for both Azure VMs and hybrid servers.
+  description: Secure the company’s cloud infrastructure.
+Enable Microsoft Defender for Servers in Microsoft Defender for Cloud to provide advanced threat protection and security monitoring for both Azure VMs and hybrid servers.
   duration: 28 minutes
-  level: 200
+  level: 300
   islab: true
   primarytopics:
     - Azure